 - Panels systems that are integrated with electric vehicle charging technology.

 In addition to these engineered solutions to module-level solar power problems, we are aggressively pursuing cell-level research.
 Our “G3” program is exploring novel ways to significantly improve the energy density of solar solutions.
-Some of the progress we are making with this research is at a semiconductor level, and some if it comes from novel approaches to cell integration techniques.
+Some of the progress we are making with this research is at a semiconductor level, and some of it by investigating novel approaches to cell integration techniques.

 Solar Earth is “on the road” to expanding the deployment opportunities for solar energy systems at a minimum possible cost per watt.